justcallmegoyo/CV/README.md

 ## Greg Paul

-My life consists of trying to learn every possible inane expression in Spanish so that one day, one person might actually think I'm a native Spaniard, rather than a try-hard Mancunian.
+My life used to consist of trying to learn every possible inane expression in Spanish so that one day, one person might actually think I'm a native Spaniard, rather than a try-hard Mancunian.
+My life is now different in that I now also am doing the same with coding.

 ## Skills